Virtual employees, AI influencers and synthetic content – legal classification and international perspectives

 2. Interest payments as compensation for the risk

-3. Priority position over equity investors in the event of insolvency Disadvantages and challenges:
+3. Priority position over equity investors in the event of insolvency

-1. Complexity in legal and tax structuring
+1. Complexity of the legal and tax structure

 2. Potential dilution of existing shareholders upon conversion